BartMassey/advent-of-code-2016/README.md

 `relsqui` for pointing me at this last year.

 For each solution, I have included commented and cleaned-up Rust code.
+The solution will be in a file named `soln.rs`, which can be run as "./soln 1 <input.txt" or "./soln 2
-The solution files will always be `part1.rs` and `part2.rs`, which will normally refer to a `soln.rs` library in the same directory.
-There is a `README.md` in every problem directory containing descriptions and comments.
+<input.txt" to get the part 1 or part 2 solution.
+There is a
+`README.md` in every problem directory containing descriptions and comments.
 I have also included the problem descriptions (`part1.md` and `part2.md`) and my specific `input.txt` for posterity.

 I assume you have Rust running on a fast-ish UNIX box with a